Motorcycle Registration in Kentucky

 Before you can ride a motorcycle in Kentucky, you'll need to register it with the Kentucky Transportation Cabinet (KTC).
 Whether you're new to Kentucky or have just purchased a motorcycle, use this guide to make the process as fast and simple as possible!

 New to Kentucky

-After establishing Kentucky residency, you'll have 15 days to register your motorcycle at your local county clerk's office.
+After establishing Kentucky residency, you'll have 15 days to register your motorcycle or autocycle at your local county clerk's office.

 BEFORE registering your vehicle, you'll FIRST need:

 - A Kentucky title on your motorcycle.
 Often, titling and registration can be completed at the same time—check with your county clerk before your visit.

 - Proof of a vehicle identification number (VIN) inspection.